boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 I live in a halfway house named Fortitude Treatment Center and have been allotted a year to win my SSI claim.
 Now that my claim is closed, I will have to try to work a job, save money, and get out of Fortitude ASAP.
 The problem is that if I leave Fortitude, then it is only a matter of time before I lose my job(s) and end up homeless like my last two paroles.
 This will drastically increase the odds of being returned to prison, this time for a year.
 Alternatively, I could overdose on fentanyl.

+## Other Concerns

+- two failed claims, suicide attempt, third claim closed from prison; this could be the fourth closed claim; this concerns me because I fear  it looks bad and reduces my odds of winning
+I have tried repeatedly for years to win an SSI claim.
+I lost my first two claims--each taking two years and ending with ALJ.
+My third claim was closed because I was in prison, and this current (closed) claim is my fourth.
+I fear this looks bad and reduces my odds of winning.

 ## Objective In Contacting You

 My goal is to present you with a considerable amount of documentation that bolsters my case with the hope that upon viewing it, you will consider reopening my SSI claim.